Administrative Rule Adopted by FPD&R Board Pursuant to Rule-Making Authority

 An Active Member (except those Members covered under Article 5 of the Plan) whose employment is terminated after completing five Years of Service shall be ineligible for any Plan benefits after such termination except the vested termination benefits described in Section 5-305 of the Plan.
 A Member (except those members covered under Article 5 of the Plan) whose employment is terminated after completing one-half Year of Service and before completing five Years of Service shall be ineligible for any Plan benefits after such termination except the unvested termination benefits described in Section 5-305 of the Plan.

 A Member who is receiving benefits under Article 5, Prior Benefits, of the Plan or who has voluntarily elected to be covered under Article 5 of the Plan shall be ineligible to receive benefits under Article 3 of the Plan.
 Notwithstanding the preceding sentence, a Member who was receiving disability benefits on January 1, 1990 but subsequently returns to full duty, without limitation, and earns two more Years of Service may irrevocably elect to be covered under Article 3 rather than Article 5.
-A member who returns to duty, in a regularly budgeted sworn job classification, in the bureau of which he or she is a member on a full time basis (either 40 hours per week, 42 hours per week or 53 hours per week in the Bureau of Fire and Rescue or 40 hours per week in the Bureau of Police) will be deemed to have returned to full duty without limitation.
+A member who returns to duty, in a regularly budgeted sworn job classification, in the bureau of which they are a member on a full time basis (either 40 hours per week, 42 hours per week or 53 hours per week in the Bureau of Fire and Rescue or 40 hours per week in the Bureau of Police) will be deemed to have returned to full duty without limitation.

 "Plan."
 The term "Plan" shall mean the Fire and Police Disability, Retirement and Death Benefit Plan which appears as Chapter 5 of the Charter of the City of Portland, Oregon.